sourcegraph/sourcegraph-public-snapshot/doc/admin/audit_log.md

 - `securityEventLog` configures the destination of security events, logging to the database may result in performance issues
 - `internalTraffic` is disabled by default and will result in security events from internal traffic not being logged
-- We recommend using `INFO` level severity, but beware, if your instance sets the base logging level above, the audit log will be lost.

 ## Using